NorthStarUAS/FMU-Arduino/README.md

   the beaglebone.)
 * The telemetry iterface is now handled directly on the teensy (was on the beaglebone.)
 * Innerloop autopilot functionality and controllers are now on the teensy (was on the beaglebone.)
 * Intermediate guidance functions are in progress (circle hold and route following).
-The port compiles but it nees testing.
+The port compiles but it needs testing.
 * High level guidance functions (such as auto launch and land, survey route planning, ...) remain on the host computer for now.
 * I have experimented with a simple simulator that is light weight enough to run onboard the teensy.
   * This could be used for HIL testing.
   * This could also be used to predict the next state of the system and compare to the actual measured next state and flag performance anomalies for early